ahmadhaj-rick/apkbleach/README.md

 4) Renames the application to the name you put chose as the ouput file

-5) Scrubs the entire application of any mentions of the name "metasploit" or "stage".
+5) Scrubs the entire application of any mentions of the name "metasploit" , "stage" or "payload".
 There are a lot by the way. sending security testing with an app that contains the name metasploit is just funny :-)

 6) Adds padnops to PAYLOAD